biopragmatics/bioregistry/README.md

 ```

 to run a web app that functions like Identifiers.org, but backed by the Bioregistry.
-A public instance of this app is hosted by the [INDRA Lab](https://indralab.github.io) at
+A public instance of this app is hosted by the [Gyori Lab for Computational Biomedicine](https://gyorilab.github.io) at
 https://bioregistry.io.

 ## 👋 Attribution